cmnarrillos/uned_RRNN/README.md

 - 03_AttractorNetwork: for implementing a functional Hopfield model with different add-ons and variations to study their influence
 - 07_FeedForwardNetwork: for studying the influence of the number of hidden layers in a Deep FeedForward Neural Network.
 This makes use of both the [repository of Michael Nielsen](https://github.com/mnielsen/neural-networks-and-deep-learning) and its [adaption to Python3 by Dobrzanski](https://github.com/MichalDanielDobrzanski/DeepLearningPython35)

+For running the file main_deepnetwork.py a different environment has been created due to compatibility issues for the theano depreciated library.
+That environment can be retrieved with the following dependencies in the poetry.toml file:

+`[tool.poetry.dependencies]`

+`python = "^3.9"`

+`numpy = "1.20.3"`

+`theano = "1.0.5"`